Music Hack Day

 The Melodic Twit lets Twitter users hear their tweets sonified based on the sentiment of their comments.
 A positive tweet will create a happier sounding lyric and a negative tweet will generate a slower, sadder lyric.
 A melody is selected based on the analysis of the phrase sentiment and the words are sung using a text to speech engine.
 The audio is then posted on Soundcloud and a link to the audio is retweeted at the person who originally sent it.

 - Jeff Scott, Ph.D.
 Electrical Engineering

 I worked with a Philadelphia high school student, Frankie, to create a robot DJ.
-DARwIn, a mini-humanoid, mixes songs by pressing buttons on a digital controller pad.
+DARwIn, a mini-humanoid, which mixes songs by pressing buttons on a digital controller pad.
 During the songs, he performs a choreographed dance until it's time to switch to the next song.
 I went into Music Hack Day knowing that I wanted to learn to use DARwIn, but with no other ideas on what to do.
 Frankie developed the choreography, staging, and video editing for the hack while I programmed the robot.

 - Alyssa Batula, Ph.D.
 Electrical Engineering

 Magnetic Resonator Piano Control Using the Microsoft Kinect

 The Magnetic Resonator Piano (MRP) is currently configured to receive Open Sound Control (OSC) messages as a method of controlling audio synthesis parameters.
 This configuration and flexible messaging format makes possible a wide range of controllers that can actuate piano strings remotely, and independent of the piano keyboard.
 For example, we can do pitch tracking on other instruments and induce the piano strings to vibrate sympathetically with the performing instrument.